Atherys/AtherysDocs/docs/developers/Database-Migrations.md

 which is of **utmost importance**.
 Scripts must **ALWAYS** be executed in the order that they were created in.
 New scripts, knowingly or not, will always depend on the state of the database from the last migration.
-The only way to ensure scripts are run in their proper order is to order them via their file names, which in this case is done with the prepended date.
+The only way to ensure scripts are run in their proper order is to order them via their file names, which in this case is done with the prepended date and index.

 ```
-2020-01-01-AtherysRPG-Create-PlayerCharacter-Table.sql
-2020-03-23-AtherysTown-Add-Town-Bank-Column.sql
-2020-04-03-AtherysBattlegrounds-Remove-TeamMember-Rank-Column.sql
+2020-01-01-0-AtherysRPG-Create-PlayerCharacter-Table.sql
+2020-03-23-0-AtherysTown-Add-Town-Bank-Column.sql
+2020-04-03-0-AtherysBattlegrounds-Remove-TeamMember-Rank-Column.sql
+2020-04-03-1-AtherysBattlegrounds-Add-TeamMember-Rank-Column.sql
+2020-04-03-2-AtherysQuests-Modify-Quester-Column.sql
 ```

 #### Script Examples